mpaiva/blog/_posts/2023-03-03-stop-using-lorem-ipsum.markdown

 ## It's a new era for design collaboration

-Design is a craft that requires much intent on every single shape, text, or design property we change.

-For over two decades, the design industry promoted individualistic skills and tools.
-As a result, our organizational skills were only required during hand-off.

-The new era of sharing and collaborating with your teammates will despise names like "__Rectangle 932__", or "__Group 327__," or even files with your initials on them.

 ![A scared emoji, over Figma's layers panel, looks horrified at the way layers are named.]({{ site.baseurl }}/images/p2-01.png)
 <p class="caption">A scared emoji, over Figma's layers panel, looks horrified at the way layers are named.</p>